 Eligible entities

-1. The following entities may be eligible:
+1. The following entities shall be eligible for Union financing:

-(a) legal entities established in any of the following countries:
+(a) legal entities established in:

 (i) a Member State or an overseas country or territory linked to it;

-(ii) a third country listed in the work programme, under the conditions specified in paragraph (3).
+(ii) a third country listed in the work programme, under the conditions specified in paragraph 3;

-(b) any legal entity created under Union law or any international organisation relevant for the purposes of the Fund.
+(b) legal entities created under Union law or any international organisation relevant for the purposes of the Fund.

-2. Natural persons are not eligible.
+2. Natural persons shall not be eligible for Union financing.

-3. Entities referred to in paragraph (1)(a)(ii), above, shall participate as part of a consortium with at least two independent entities at least one of which is established in a Member State.
-Those entities shall ensure that the actions in which they participate are in compliance with the principles enshrined in the Charter of Fundamental Rights of the European Union and contribute to the achievement of the objectives of the Fund as laid down in Article 3 of this Regulation.
+3. Entities as referred to in point (a)(ii) of paragraph 1 shall participate as part of a consortium composed of at least two independent entities, at least one of which is established in a Member State.

+Entities participating as part of a consortium as referred to in the first subparagraph of this paragraph shall ensure that the actions in which they participate comply with the principles enshrined in the Charter and contribute to the achievement of the objectives of the Fund laid down in Article 3.
-Article 16

-Scope

-Support under this section shall be implemented either directly by the Commission in accordance with point (a) of Article 62(1) of Regulation (EU, Euratom) 2018/1046 or indirectly in accordance with point (c) of that Article.

-Article 17
+Article 20